redvers/pony-gtk3/docs/src/gtk3/GtkListBox.md

 */

 fun invalidate_filter(): None =>
+"""
+Update the filtering for all rows.
+Call this when result of the filter function on the @box is changed due to an external factor.
+For instance, this would be used if the filter function just looked for a specific search string and the entry with the search string has changed.
+"""
   @gtk_list_box_invalidate_filter[None](widget)

 fun invalidate_headers(): None =>
+"""
+Update the separators for all rows.
+Call this when result of the header function on the @box is changed due to an external factor.
+"""
   @gtk_list_box_invalidate_headers[None](widget)

 fun invalidate_sort(): None =>
+"""
+Update the sorting for all rows.
+Call this when result of the sort function on the @box is changed due to an external factor.
+"""
   @gtk_list_box_invalidate_sort[None](widget)

 /* prepend unavailable due to typing issues